-Now a recovering perfectionist who has overcome his addiction to ideal, Jeff founded Ascension Leadership Group to follow his passion to focus on building people by helping them Clarify their Calling, Overcome their Obstacles, and Define their Direction so they become Perfectly Unhackable and are encouraged, equipped and empowered to become Ascending Leaders and reach new heights of success.
+Now a recovering perfectionist who has overcome his addiction to ideal, Jeff founded Ascension Leadership Group to follow his passion to focus on building people by helping them Break the C.O.D.E. to Unhackability where they Clarify their Calling, Overcome life’s Obstacles, Define their Direction, and Escape to Excellence so they become transformed into Ascending Leaders who are Perfectly Unhackable and are encouraged, equipped and empowered to lead their families, churches, teams, organizations and communities to new heights of success.

-Jeff is a certified leadership development and personal growth coach, speaker and trainer with the John Maxwell and Igniting Souls Teams.
-He is also a licensed Empowerment Mentoring Facilitator, and a certified Human Behavior Consultant able to administer and debrief the DISC and Maxwell Leadership Assessments.
+Jeff is a certified leadership development and personal growth coach, speaker and trainer with the John Maxwell and Igniting Souls Teams, and a licensed Empowerment Mentoring Facilitator.
+He is also certified facilitator for the DISC, Working Genius, and Maxwell Leadership Assessments.